sxsw/rfm/README.md

 	  :rexml        ->  REXML Tree
 	  :rexmlsax     ->  REXML SAX

 If you're wondering about performance, here are some preliminary benchmark results.
 Each backend parsed a fmresultset.xml and a FMPXMLLAYOUT.xml 30 times each.
-I have seen different results in different environments, so this data is by no means definitive.
-I do not have any data for the JDOM parser.
+Results have differed across environments with different test data, so this data is by no means definitive.

 		      user     system      total        real
 		ActiveSupport::XmlMini_OxSAX